Justin-Acosta/campaign-crafter/chapters/chapter-1-eclipse-festival.md

 **Meeting Avon, the Cleric of Lathander:**

 > As the festival's revelry swirls around you, a figure emerges from the crowd with quiet confidence, creating a pocket of calm in the celebration's chaos.
 The man approaching has a kind, weathered face marked by laugh lines and graying hair that shimmers like spun gold in the torchlight.
-He carries himself with the gentle authority of a beloved grandfather, hands clasped in peaceful intention, and when he speaks, his voice carries the rich timbre of a church bell cutting through the noise.
-But, you notice a tightness around his eyes and a subtle urgency creeping into his tone.
+He carries himself with the gentle authority of a beloved grandfather, hands clasped in peaceful intention, but, you notice a tightness around his eyes.

 Reward for Help:
 The Dawnray Spear: This is a +1 spear that shines with the light of the morning sun when it strikes.
 If this spear deals damage to a creature or object, it shines with the light of dawn in a 30ft radius, illuminating the area and deals 1d6 radiant damage to all creatures within 5ft of the creature or object it hit.
 When it deals damage an undead creature, it deals an additional 1d8 radiant damage.